0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly implemented by ransomwares in the wild.<br/>

 ## Driver Verifier
-A must mention before starting to work on the driver.
+A must mention before starting to work on our driver.
 Driver Verifier can subject Windows drivers to a variety of stresses and tests to find improper behavior.
-You can configure which tests to run, which allows you to put a driver through heavy stress loads and enforce edge cases.
+You can configure which tests to run, which allows you to put a driver through heavy stress loads and enforce some worth checking edge cases.
-For a detailed description regarding the various avaliable checks visit [OSR's post](https://www.osronline.com/article.cfm%5Earticle=325.htm) .<br/>
+For a detailed description regarding the various checks that can be enabled , see [OSR's post](https://www.osronline.com/article.cfm%5Earticle=325.htm) .<br/>
-Enabling verifier during the development process is extremley important to ensure efficient debugging and driver quality , note that when writing a minifilter you should enable it for both your driver and the fltmgr. <br/>
+Enabling verifier during the development process is extremley important to ensure efficient development, debugging and driver quality.
+Note that when writing a minifilter you should enable it for both your driver and the fltmgr. <br/>

 ## Detecting encryption
 We already mentioned entropy as a measure to identify encryption of data, what we also mentioned is the fact compressed data tends to have high entropy.<br/>